twitter/communitynotes/content/notes-on-twitter.md

 {{< figure src="../images/note-statuses.png">}}

-Note statuses are updated as new ratings come in, so notes may show on Twitter and then dissappear.
+Note statuses are updated as new ratings come in, so notes may show on Twitter and then disappear.
 Statuses are locked after 2 weeks.